This page was updated on 17 May 2021. To view changes, please see page updates

 - Attend relevant youth justice meetings, reviews, conferences and court proceedings.

 - Make sure the needs of a young person who has been sexually abused, or has engaged in sexually abusive behaviour, are met.
-Clarify responsibilities of Child Safety and Youth Justice in this regard.
-(Refer to the practice kit Child sexual abuse.)
+Clarify the responsibilities of Child Safety and Youth Justice in this regard.
+(Refer to the policy Response to children who are sexually abused while in care, When a child is sexually abused in care, Respond to victims of crime and the practice kit Child sexual abuse.)

 Provide the following information to the youth justice case worker: